Marriage Act 1949

 The Marriage Act 1949 (12, 13 & 14 Geo.
 6. c.
 76) is an act of the Parliament of the United Kingdom regulating marriages in England and Wales.

 The act had prohibited solemnising marriages during evenings and at night.
-Since the Marriage Act 1836 it had been forbidden to marry between the hours of six in the evening and eight in the morning.
+Since the Marriage Act 1836 (6 & 7 Will.
+4. c.
+85) it had been forbidden to marry between the hours of six in the evening and eight in the morning.
 This prohibition was repealed on 1 October 2012.

-The Marriage Act 1949 (12, 13 & 14 Geo.
+The act was the first act to be enacted under the Consolidation of Enactments (Procedure) Act 1949 (12, 13 & 14 Geo.
 6. c.
-33) was the first act to be enacted under the Consolidation of Enactments (Procedure) Act 1949.
+33).

 Section 1 - Marriages within prohibited degrees

 Section 1 marriages of persons within the prohibited degrees of relationships listed in the schedule are void.

 The prohibited relationships were based on the Table of Kindred and Affinity which had been included in the Book of Common Prayer of the Church of England since 1662.
 The list included parents, grandparents, children, grandchildren, siblings, aunts and uncles, nieces and nephews, as well as a number of affinity relationships.
 The Children Act 1975 added adoptive parents and children, and former adoptive parents and children to the prohibited list.
 The list was significantly changed, especially by the Marriage (Prohibited Degrees of Relationship) Act 1986, which removed affinity relationships from the list and made other changes.